Black-Box Testing of Deep Neural Networks Through Test Case Diversity: Approach

-To overcome this mathematical limitation of GD, we can select one of the internal layers of the feature extraction model to obtain more features and be able to compute GD for more inputs.
-We suggest to start with the last hidden layers of the feature extraction model since, as noted by Bengio et al.~\cite{bengio2013better,kim2019guiding}, deeper layers represent higher level features of the input.
-In other words, the last hidden layers are likely to contain the most semantically meaningful and helpful features to characterise an input.
+To mitigate this mathematical limitation, we can select one of the internal layers of the feature extraction model where the number of linearly independent features is equal to or greater than the size of the subset.
+We propose to use the deepest hidden layer, which provides enough features because, as noted by Bengio \textit{et al.}~\cite{bengio2013better,kim2019guiding}, deeper layers represent higher-level features of the input.
+Specifically, we can select hidden layers that are possible candidates for feature extraction because their number of linearly independent features is greater than or equal to the size of the subset.
+From these candidates, we then select the deepest hidden layer because it is likely to contain the most semantically significant and helpful features for characterizing an input.